trimble-oss/sql-log-shipping-service/README.md

-# SQL Log Shipping Service (For Azure blob)
+# SQL Log Shipping Service *(For Azure blob & UNC Paths)*

 :warning: Project is in an early stage of development/testing.

 This project provides a solution for automatically restoring SQL Server transaction log backups created using BACKUP TO URL to an Azure blob container.
 The built-in log shipping solution is designed to work by backing up to a local path and doesn't support using BACKUP TO URL.
-The solution also doesn't scale well if you have a large number of databases as it creates SQL agent jobs per database.
+The solution also doesn't scale well if you have a large number of databases as it creates SQL Agent jobs per database.
 If you have 1000 databases you don't want to have 1000 log backup or restore jobs executing simultaneously.
 A single job might also be insufficient if you have a large number of databases.

 [Ola'Hallegren's](https://ola.hallengren.com/) maintenance solution is a popular option for managing SQL Server backups.
 It supports backup to URL and the **@DatabasesInParallel** option to allow you to use multiple jobs if a single job isn't sufficient.
 Ola's backup solution has [good documentation](https://ola.hallengren.com/sql-server-backup.html) and [this gist](https://gist.github.com/scheffler/7edd40f430235aab651fadcc7d191a89) is also useful to help you get started with BACKUP TO URL.